andrewdep/cycle/README.md

 ![NPM Downloads](http://img.shields.io/npm/dm/cycle.svg?style=flat) ![NPM Version](http://img.shields.io/npm/v/cycle.svg?style=flat)

 Fork of https://github.com/douglascrockford/JSON-js, maintained in npm as `cycle`.
-This fork enables the use of a 'replacer' to the decycle function itself.
+This fork enables the use of a 'replacer' to the decycle function and a 'reviver' to the retrocycle function.
+This allows replacers and revivers to operate more efficiently, especially in the case where a custom replacer is already replacing certain object graphs (with potential cycle references).

 # Contributors